Conditions of entry

 • Entries must be the original, unaided work of the entrant, executed within the two years prior to the entry closing date.

-• The Sunshine Coast Art Prize is open to any Australian resident living and working in Australia in any two-dimensional (2D) medium OR new media work.
+• The Sunshine Coast National Art Prize is open to any Australian resident living and working in Australia in any two-dimensional (2D) medium OR new media work.

 • Photographic, print and new media entries need to specify the edition number of the work eg. Edition 1/5.

 • New media works – for entries requiring a digital playing device, artists need to indicate their preference on the entry form for either: Television or Projector (NOTE: preference only, not guaranteed).
 Works may be shown on a looping ‘show reel’ with others.
-Files must be provided on CD or USB in the following formats: MP3, MP4, AVI or WMA.
+Files must be provided on CD or USB in the following formats: MP4 or AVI.
 A maximum duration of 30 minutes (incl. credits).

 • All works entered in the prize must be available for display, and for purchase (should it be selected as a finalist), for the duration of the exhibition.